SunsetWan/translationArchive/Episode 6.md

 00:04:37.493 --> 00:05:21.693
 <v Erica Sadun>but it's not just catching up in that way.
-On Tuesday night, Paul and I were sitting, going over text fields, discovering that half of them had been deprecated with the Beta three release and the language is evolving so quickly.
+On Tuesday night, Paul and I were sitting, going over text fields, discovering that half of them had been deprecated with the Beta3 release and the language is evolving so quickly.
 It's almost a microcosm of what we were seeing when Swift itself was first introduced.
 That it is only through getting people in a wide environment to really try it.
 That is finally getting field tested.
-And you're seeing that with a lot of the redesigns, the deprecation  the missing pieces. _This is very early tak_
+And you're seeing that with a lot of the redesigns, the deprecation  the missing pieces.
+This is very early tech

 00:05:22.123 --> 00:06:10.293
 <v Paul Hudson>right, But you got in mind.
-That's you know, _the paper turn types from 251 survivor_ I knew it's not in SwiftUI yet.
+That's you know, _[unclear]the paper turn types from 251 survivor_ I knew it's not in SwiftUI yet.
 They are using that.
 They have some view for us.
 They're all their own internal code.
 You'll see angle, bracket, angle, bracket angle bracket.
 What if I contact?
 What if I did it?
 He doesn't use it yet.
 You get is really, really long stacks of pop fiction bracket everywhere.
-It could be awfully hard to read, _but does the language of open so quickly?_ I'm trying to think of another time where I've seen a language be so heavily adapted to fit a product on.
-If you think there has been a production now with so many years, potentially four longer years, they're making this a swift one.
+It could be awfully hard to read, _[unclear]but does the language of open so quickly?_ I'm trying to think of another time where I've seen a language be so heavily adapted to fit a product on.
+If you think there has been a production now with so many years, potentially four longer years, they're making this a Swift 1.
 It was a completely different language.
-Back there once were two massive breaking things with three.
+Back there Swift 1, Swift 2 massive breaking things with Swift 3.
 These poor people have been writing their coats so many times get where it is today.

 00:06:10.583 --> 00:06:14.783
 <v Kateryna Gridina>Yeah, that's true for me was also a big struggle to deal with Errors.

 00:06:15.663 --> 00:06:40.735
-<v Kateryna Gridina>Because sometimes you have error in completely different place and because of this nasty views and messed it stacks and sometimes there error even with the data that you pass.
+<v Kateryna Gridina>Because sometimes you have error in completely different place and because of this nasty views and messed stacks and sometimes there error even with the data that you pass.
 But compiler don't tell you anything about it.
-So you need to kind of do your own way off. _Knew the bagging_, which was completely different, even with Swift.
+So you need to kind of do your own way of new debugging, which was completely different, even with Swift.
 Because now it's kind of comment out, check something.
 Something that comment out another self check something else.

 00:06:40.745 --> 00:06:43.315
-<v Paul Hudson>_A way, not_
+<v Paul Hudson> _[unclear]A way, not_

 00:06:43.315 --> 00:06:50.115
-<v Kateryna Gridina>It's not the normal debugging which is used to be before. _So it's also kind of shift off the bank.
+<v Kateryna Gridina>It's not the normal debugging which is used to be before. _[unclear]So it's also kind of shift of the bank.
 Use cases that you have._

 00:06:50.125 --> 00:06:59.345
 <v Paul Hudson>So you're teaching SwiftUI today, won't you?
-Yeah. _On dhe was a positive, good, responsible happy.
-Well, enjoy it while they're getting errors.
-Long, confusing things._
+Yeah. _[unclear]On dhe was a positive, good, responsible happy.
+Well, enjoy it_ while they're getting errors.
+Long, confusing things.

 00:06:59.655 --> 00:07:36.885
-<v Kateryna Gridina>It was kind of a lot of moments like Oh, I have an error in completely different place and now is there or I did everything right. _Just Exco doesn't respond properly or I do everything completely._ Okay?
-But it's not showing preview, but the chosen, the in the actual simulator.
+<v Kateryna Gridina>It was kind of a lot of moments like Oh, I have an error in completely different place and now is there or I did everything right.
+Just Xcode doesn't respond properly or I do everything completely okay, But it's not showing preview, but the chosen, the in the actual simulator.
 So they were, like, kind of those strange hours that we have.
 But people actually really, really like it.
 And I've seen that a lot of people were, like, so much into they even didn't listen to me sometimes because they like, Okay, I just shut up.
 I just need to finish my be self confidence.
 So

 00:07:37.495 --> 00:08:17.955
 <v John Sundell>yeah, it is really exciting.
-And I want to go back to something that you said there are a couple of minutes ago, Kateryna, where you said that it's kind of breathing a little bit of fresh air into UI developments for apples, platforms because I also felt the same way as you described that, you know, UI development was getting Maybe not boring is too strong of a word, but it was getting a bit repetitive.
+And I want to go back to something that you said there are a couple of minutes ago, Kateryna, where you said that it's kind of breathing a little bit of fresh air into UI developments for Apple's platforms because I also felt the same way as you described that, you know, UI development was getting Maybe not boring is too strong of a word, but it was getting a bit repetitive.
 I felt like I was always making table views and collection views for over and over and over again.
 And with SwiftUI now it's like something brand new that you can dive into and learn.
-And for me it has really _re ignited_ my passion for building UI and animations and things like that, which I'm really excited about that aspect.
+And for me it has really reignited my passion for building UI and animations and things like that, which I'm really excited about that aspect.

 00:08:17.965 --> 00:08:33.095
-<v Erica Sadun>But you do need to take into account that the entry path _that SwiftUI creating is very much towards_ the kinds of user experiences that we've seen before,
+<v Erica Sadun>But you do need to take into account that the entry path that SwiftUI is creating is very much towards the kinds of user experiences that we've seen before,

 00:08:33.631 --> 00:08:36.541
 <v Erica Sadun>including collection views in table views and,

 00:08:37.091 --> 00:08:47.711
-<v Erica Sadun>um, animations and so forth. _They're just making it much smoother of of half and smoother for people to come in.
-And you this_
+<v Erica Sadun>um, animations and so forth.
+They're just making it much smoother of of the half and smoother for people to come in.
+And do this

 00:08:48.301 --> 00:08:53.151
 <v Erica Sadun>And it's interesting how much of what we're given